7 Tips for Hanging on to Pandemic Savings Gains

 Savings tip #7: Make a commitment to save

-During America Saves Week, you can take a savings pledge and create a simple savings plan to build and maintain your savings.
+Take the America Saves savings pledge and create a simple savings plan to build and maintain your savings.

 Looking for additional ways to jump start your savings?
 Visit a Zions Bank branch near you to speak with one of our experienced bankers.